 Like just about everyone else on the planet, I’m a big fan of Penn and Teller.
 Indeed, I’ve probably been a fan longer than most – since I first saw them in 1980, long before they became global superstars.
 That was literally before they were Penn and Teller; in those days, they were a three-person troupe billed as Asparagus Valley Cultural Society.
-The third member, a geeky-looking fellow known as Wier Chrisemer, reportedly left the act because he objected to some of the risqué material the other two came up with.
+The third member, a geeky-looking fellow called Weir Chrisemer, reportedly left the act because he objected to some of the risqué material the other two came up with.

-Years later, when I spoke to Teller after catching one of their performances in Las Vegas, I asked him whatever happened to Wier.
+Years later, when I spoke to Teller after catching one of their performances in Las Vegas, I asked him whatever happened to Weir.
 Without missing a beat he replied, perfectly deadpan, “we killed him and took his clothes.”
 It was a characteristically quick-witted response.
 Though Teller doesn’t speak onstage, he was once a high school Latin teacher; and he’s always been, like his longtime partner, highly articulate and highly intellectual.

 I recently read an article he wrote for Smithsonian magazine outlining the techniques magicians use to fool their viewers.
 It’s worth reading the original article, because he goes into more detail and illustrates with some specific tricks.
 But here in a nutshell are the 7 principles:

 - Exploit pattern recognition.

 - Make the secret a lot more trouble than the trick seems worth.